MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/add-multi-user-support.md

 ms.localizationpriority: medium
 ---

-# Add multi-user support to your Unity game
+# Add multi-user support to a Unity game

 > [!IMPORTANT]
 > The Xbox Live Unity plugin does not support achievements or online multiplayer and is only recommended for [Xbox Live Creators Program](../developer-program-overview.md) members.